 Dryfta integrates with the tools that universities use the most, including Zoom, Stripe, PayPal, Google Workspace, ORCID, and Zapier.
 The platform also includes single sign-on, custom domains, role-based permissions, and strong security controls that help universities protect data while keeping access simple for their teams.

 Cvent supports many integrations and provides detailed administrative controls.
-Some options may bring extra fees or need custom work.
+Some options may incur additional fees or require custom work.

 Summing Up